The Three Sedona Amendments (TSAs)

-The participants overwhelmingly AGREED that taking the influence of money out of the political process would make the BIGGEST difference.
-So, they drafted, and over 75% of them approved, a proposed constitutional amendment in less than thirty minutes.
+The participants overwhelmingly AGREED that taking the influence of money out of the political process would make the BIGGEST difference–and they drafted, and over 75% approved, a proposed constitutional amendment in less than thirty minutes.

-And yet, the participants soon also AGREED their proposal to take the money out of the political process had a “zero percent chance” of passing as long as We The People continued to allow the wealthy to use their wealth to mislead and deceive the American people.
+The participants also overwhelmingly AGREED their proposal to take the money out of politics had, in their words, a “zero percent chance” of passing as long as We The People continued to allow the wealthy to use their wealth to mislead and deceive the American people.

 Sedona Amendment No. 1: Honesty IN Politics

 The people shall have the right to complete, honest, accurate and intelligible information (CHAI) on all matters of public policy—and it shall be unlawful for anyone, including public servants, political candidates and the media, to conduct any organized or official activities that tend to mislead or deceive the American people on a matter of public policy.